MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 vault kv put secret/materialize pgpass=some-secret-value
 ```

-The vault `kv put` command creates a key-value secret at the path specified.
-In this case, the secret is stored at `secret/materialize`.
+The vault `kv put` command creates a key-value secret in the path specified.
+In this case, the secret is stored in `secret/materialize`.

 To retrieve a secret, you use the `vault kv get` command: